thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 - Search engine with a fixed number of request such as {{PRIVACY-PASS-KAGI}},
 - Selective disclosure of a credential attribute (location, age) such as {{PRIVATE-PROOF-API}}.

-### A multi-tenant system
+### AI agent use example

-The model above is a bit abstract.
-Let's consider the current AI space, where a human request might go through a web browser, or through an agent making request.
+Let's consider a modelisation of the AI space, where a human request might go through a web browser, or through an agent making request.
-The human is not making request, it's its client (the browser or the agent) making one.
-Bots can do the same.
+The human is not making request directly, it does so via its client: browser, agent, cli, others.
+Bots can do the same, especially with the proliferation of powerful browser orchestration.
-These request go to the origin possibly via a reverse proxy that handles TLS termination, DDoS mitigation, caching, others.
+These request go to the origin possibly via a reverse proxy that handles TLS termination, DDoS mitigation, caching, etc.

 ~~~aasvg
                       .-------------------------------------.